cabal-club/cable/handshake.md

 }
 ```

-If, for example, a `plaintext` of length 90200 were to be encoded & written,
-the first 65519 bytes would first be encrypted and written, followed by the
-remaining 24681 bytes being encrypted and written.

 When a Cable Wire Protocol message, `plaintext` is to be sent, it MUST follow
 these steps:

-1. Compute the length of the payload, `plaintext`, in bytes, as `len`, a 32-bit
+1. Compute the total length of all of the cipertexts fragments, in bytes, as
-   unsigned little endian integer.
+   `len`, a 32-bit unsigned little endian integer.

 2. `WriteBytes(len)`

 3. `WriteMsg(plaintext)`

+If, for example, a `plaintext` of length 90200 were to be encoded & written,
+the first 65519 bytes would first be encrypted and written, followed by the
+remaining 24681 bytes being encrypted and written.
+Since each ciphertext has an
+extra 16 bytes added of authentication data, and there are two segments
+written, the total written length would be `65519 + 24681 + 16 * 2 = 90232`
+bytes.

 ### 5.4 Message decoding
 This subsection defines pseudocode function `plaintext = ReadMsg(len)` that